telerik/kendo-ui-core/docs/api/javascript/geometry/arc.md

 ### getAnticlockwise

-Gets the arc anticlokwise flag.
+Gets the arc anticlockwise flag.

 #### Returns

-`Boolean` The anticlokwise flag of the arc.
+`Boolean` The anticlockwise flag of the arc.

 ### getCenter